Petra Kvitová: Endorsements

 Kvitová endorses Nike apparel and footwear.
-She currently uses the Wilson Pro Staff 97 racquet, a similar version to Roger Federer's.
-She is represented by IMG, following a signed agreement in August 2014.
+She uses the Wilson Pro Staff 97 racquet, a similar version to Roger Federer's.
+She has been represented by IMG since 2014.
 Her other sponsors include UniCredit Bank and Česká pošta, a Czech postal service operator.

 Right To Play, a global organisation which focuses on using sports and games to educate and empower children facing adversity, named Kvitová as its Global Athlete Ambassador in January 2015.
-Three months later, it was announced that Kvitová had signed a multi-year contract with Beverly Hills-based watchmaker, Ritmo Mundo.
-In June 2016, Czech jewelry manufacturer ALO Diamonds entered Kvitová's list of endorsements after both parties signed a one-year deal.
-In May 2018, it was revealed by Kvitová that she has joined TAG Heuer as an ambassador.
+Three months later, it was announced that Kvitová had signed a multi-year contract with watchmaker Ritmo Mundo.
+In June 2016, Czech jewelry manufacturer ALO Diamonds entered Kvitová's list of endorsements.
+In May 2018, it was revealed that she has joined TAG Heuer as an ambassador.
 Kvitová is also an ambassador for French skincare brand L'Occitane en Provence.

 Kvitová was named world's sixth highest-paid female athlete by Forbes in 2015, ranking fifth among tennis players.